Data in the second post | Pre-0.23 data in my blog entry

 Updates for KSP version 0.23.5

-New CPU Rocket available in the SpacePort; only run the test with the latest version of the rocket.
+New CPU Rocket available on CurseForge; only run the test with the latest version of the rocket.

 At some point everyone playing KSP learns that performance drops off significantly with increasing part counts.
 Whether this is learned through hitting a wall in-game or reading about it online, everyone realizes this eventually.
 What I want to figure out is how exactly various CPU’s handle crafts with high part counts.
 I’ve seen lots of vague comments about how such and such CPU performs fine with some arbitrary part count, but what I want is actual data.